groupdocs-watermark/GroupDocs.Watermark-Docs/java/developer-guide/advanced-usage/_index.md

 ### Free online document watermarking App

-Along with full featured Java library we provide simple, but powerful free Apps.
+Along with a full-featured Java library, we provide simple, but powerful free Apps.

-You are welcome to add watermark to PDF, DOC, DOCX, PPT, PPTX, XLS, XLSX, Emails and more with our free online [Free Online Document Watermarking App](https://products.groupdocs.app/watermark).
+You are welcome to add watermark to PDF, DOC, DOCX, PPT, PPTX, XLS, XLSX, emails, and more with our [Free Online Document Watermarking Apps](https://products.groupdocs.app/watermark).